Loading...

 Check out our dark characters and villains design bundle

 There are small but significant things to keep in mind when it comes to designing for printing purposes, such as source file resolution, design size, and color mode.
-Let’s get more into it.

 As mentioned above, proper resolution for printing means working with files set between 180-300 dpi, and setting this up in the program you use is very simple.
-For Adobe Illustrator, when you create the file you will work on, the following menu will pop up, and in “raster effects” choose the high option (300ppi).
+For Adobe Illustrator, when you create the file you will work on, the following menu will pop up, and under “raster effects” choose the high option (300ppi).
 This way, you will be working on the file in a high resolution.

 For Adobe Photoshop, open the file in the program as usual.
 Once opened, click on the Image window, then Image Size, and the following menu will open.
 It’s important that before changing the resolution value, you uncheck the Resample box, and you’re done!